dannyrappleyea/interests/games-factorio.md

 * Evolution: time 200, destroy 200, polution 12

 Advanced: Absorption 50%, attack cost 50%, min damage trees 60, absorbed damaged tree 10, diffusion ratio 2%

+Note: Chances of getting all resources are pretty slim, may need to be adjusted.